rancher/rke2/developer-docs/upgrading_kubernetes.md

 ...
 charts: *charts-v1
 ```
-Or a later version can point to those arguments and create a new value with modification:
+Or a later version can define a new charts value that builds off the previous definition, with modifications:
 ```
 - version: v1.21.5+rke2r1
 minChannelServerVersion: v2.6.0-alpha1